This chapter explains the foundations of asynchronous programming in JavaScript.

 .

-There are several ways in which you can prevent a long-running operation from blocking the browser:
+How can we prevent a long-running operation from blocking the browser?

-Perform long computations in separate processes: This can be done via so-called Web Workers.
-Web Workers are heavyweight processes that run concurrently to the main process.
-Each one of them has its own runtime environment (global variables, etc.).
-They are completely isolated and must be communicated with via message passing.
-Consult MDN web docs for more information.
+The operation can be performed in a separate process: This can be done via so-called Web Workers.
+A Web Worker is a heavyweight process that runs concurrently to the main process.
+It has its own runtime environment (global variables, etc.).
+It is completely isolated; communication happens via message passing.
+See MDN web docs for more information.

 The following global function executes its parameter callback